RLB2310/SpotSonic/README.md

 # Linux Spoitfy TUI Front-end which doesn't require premium
 This is a simple Python project which utilizes Spotipy (Spotify Python API) to control, search, and play songs from an existing Spotify client through a simple and clean terminal interface.
 While there already is applications that do so (Spotify-TUI comes to mind) these usually require Spotify Premium as they are standalone applications.
-This is not a standalone application and *WILL PLAY ADS* if spotify premium is not subscribed to by the active account.
+This is not a standalone application and *!!!
+WILL PLAY ADS !!!!* if spotify premium is not subscribed to by the active account.
 ![image](https://github.com/RLB2310/SpotSonic/assets/107162850/24bd0667-6ce2-4438-a65e-2b5cb2eda53f)

 * Terminal: Alacrity + Opacity Changes, Under Hyprland Arch